 In addition, vitamin D has been associated with improved sleep and mood, as well as oral health and muscle maintenance.

-2. Is vitamin-D deficiency really a problem these days?
+2. Is vitamin-D deficiency a problem?

 The Endocrine Society recommends a minimum vitamin-D blood level of 30 ng/mL — and between 40 and 60 ng/mL for optimal health.
 The Institute for Functional Medicine (IFM), which promotes an integrative medical model, advises between 50 and 80 ng/mL.